 Bake at 350 degrees F for 45-60 minutes or until a wooden skewer come out clean.
 Poke some holes into the bread and then pour the glaze on top.
 Let it cool slightly before removing and eating.

-Helpful TIPS for making this strawberry lemon bread:
+Helpful TIPS for making this strawberry lemon quick bread:

 - Is delicious: it’s wonderfully soft and full of sweet, tart, and bright flavours from the fresh strawberries and lemon.